hellohaptik/docs_haptik/docs/bot-analytics/smart-funnel.md

 **4. Agent Transfer**

-If a conversation has an agent handover, a droff off is counted for the query.
+If a conversation has an agent handover, a droff off is counted for the funnel.

 **Example 1**: